jupyter-on-openshift/www-jupyteronopenshift-org/source/jupyter-project-images/increasing-memory-available.rst

 Note that when you open a notebook and a new kernel created, it is created as a sub process in the same container, so opening multiple notebooks at the same time will increase memory usage.
-Open too many and you may hit the limit imposed when a quiota is in place.
+Open too many and you may hit the limit imposed when a quota is in place.